deepSalva/Complex-Event-Processing-Apache-Flink/README.md

 - "group.id" the id of the consumer group
 - "topic" the name of the topic to read data from.

-As an example fo the arguments:
+As an example for the arguments:

 ```agsl
 --topic